JohnBonnechappe/Mainframe_COBOL/README.md

 👍 working with ZOWE CLI

-👌 I have assumed the reader is familiar with generic COBOL, SQL, CICS and can use ISPF, VScode, ZOWE desktop, GIThub workflows as needed.
+👌 I have assumed the reader is familiar with generic COBOL, SQL, CICS and can use ISPF, VScode with Zxplore, ZOWE desktop, GIThub workflows as needed.

 👉 COBOL
 ✔ These are examples of how to code COBOL in z/os.
 Illustrating how to do VSAM, DB2, CICS and other useful functions.